Why We Oppose the Seventh Street Development

 What this isn’t about

 We’re not opposed to any development of the 7th Street parcel.
-We oppose irresponsible development that fails to adhere to the established character of our neighborhood or address legitimate safety concerns.
+We oppose irresponsible development that conflicts with city zoning laws and disregards legitimate safety concerns and the established character of our neighborhood.

 We want our neighborhood to be accessible and inclusive.
 We want it to grow responsibly with the rest of the city.
 We want it to continue to be a safe, welcoming place to raise a family.